Spring AC Startup Checklist North Texas 2025: Complete System Preparation Guide

 Q: Should I clean my outdoor unit myself?
 A: Basic debris removal and gentle cleaning are safe DIY tasks.
 Avoid pressure washing or aggressive cleaning that can damage delicate coil fins.
 Professional deep cleaning is recommended annually.

 Q: What if my system won’t start after following the checklist?
-A: Check all breakers, verify thermostat settings, and ensure new batteries are installed.
+A: Check all breakers, check thermostat settings, and make sure new batteries are installed.
 If system still won’t start, use our no cooling emergency checklist or call for professional diagnosis rather than attempting electrical repairs.

 Q: How do I know if I need professional service during startup?
 A: Schedule professional service if your system is over 3 years old, had multiple issues last season, makes unusual noises, or doesn’t cool effectively during initial testing.